-If you’re a lover of wildlife, amazing views and active holidays, you will surely become satisfied in this island.
+If you love wildlife, amazing views and active holidays, Madeira is the perfect destination for you.
 The Lévadas are stone irrigation canals that started to be built in the 16th century and their function was bringing water from the mountains to the dry areas of the island.

 They currently become one of the must-see attractions on island.
 They stretch for more than 2 000 km and there are hiking trails leading along them to Madeira’s most beautiful places.
-You’ll discover gems of nature here, like natural fountains, lakes, waterfalls and caves.
+You’ll discover natural gems, such as fountains, lakes, waterfalls, and caves.

 Did you know that a mysterious laurel forest once covered almost all of Europe?
 Due to the climate change, it has only survived on a few islands in the Atlantic Ocean.
 The Madeira Forest, called Laurisilva is the largest in the world.
 Trees hundreds of years old, twisted branches, green carpets of moss can make you feel like you’re in another world.
-It’s true, that you could look far and wide for nature like this but surely won´t find the same kind.
+It’s true, that you could search far and wide for nature like this, but surely won´t find anything quite like it.